servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 await cache.Evict(key);
 ```

-As you see, it's actually a very similar problem:
+As you see,it's a very similar problem:
 you may look at any UI (its state or model) as a value
 cached remotely on the client.
 And if you want to update it in real time, your actually